eliasm56/Automated-Ice-Wedge-Polygon-Trough-Recognition/README.md

 Five scripts are included.
-Please change the paths to your data, as I have not changed them:
+Please change the paths to your data, since they are the paths related to my directory:
 ```
 1) unet_model.py: Contains function for U-Net model built in Keras.
 2) train_unet.py: Contains full training/validation/testing pipeline with data loaders, as well as code for detailed scikit-learn segmentation metrics and a confusion matrix.